Ipstenu/genericond/readme.txt

 = Are there any known conflicts? =

-* Jetpack 2.3.1 and older had a css conflict.
+* Jetpack 2.3.1 and older had a CSS conflict.
 This has been resolved in Jetpack 2.3.2, so please upgrade.
+* Slim Jetpack has the same issue as Jetpack, however they have not yet (to my knowledge) corrected the CSS conflict

 = What are all the codes to use? =

 If you're like me, you forget this alllll the time.
 On your WP dashboard, go to Apperance -> Genericon'd.
-The page there will show you everything you need to know about using Genericons.
+The page there will show you everything you need to know about using Genericons, complete with clicky-copy-pasta links.

 = Can I add it to menus? =